tohagan/stlive/README.md

 ## Overriding Options

-The first time you run this app it will create a **~/.stlive.config** file in your home directory that allows you to override these defaults.
-This file is a copy of the `defaults.config` that ships with the app.
+The first time you run this app it will create a **~/.stlive.json** file in your home directory that allows you to override these defaults.
+This file is a copy of the `.stlive.json` that ships with the app.
 At this stlive is updated with new versions you may need to maintain the settings in this file.

 ## Known Issues